Why Google Trends is one of the best product research & eCommerce tools

 • Glam/Party Wear

-We'll look each of these up within Google Trends to find the most promising option, but before doing so, we need to know what we're looking for.
+The next step is to look up each of these within Google Trends to find the most promising option.
+However, before doing so, you need to know what you’re looking for.

 Try it yourself: Use your preferred method to generate a list of subcategories.

-Therefore, before diving into any particular subcategory, we need to learn what makes a Google Trends result promising in the first place.
+Therefore, before diving into any particular subcategory, you need to know how to spot a promising trend.

-After consistently spotting trends like TikTok, OnlyFans, pickleball, and others before they became the cultural movements they are today, we’ve crystalized a few criteria in Google Trends results that indicate a topic is likely to continue growing exponentially.
+After consistently spotting trends like TikTok, OnlyFans, pickleball, and others before they became the cultural movements they are today, we here at Glimpse have crystalized a few criteria in Google Trends results that indicate whether or not a topic is likely to continue growing exponentially.

 Note: these graphs are from the Glimpse extension, which adds the absolute monthly volume, year-over-year growth, and a trend line that adjusts for both the seasonal and noise components.

-• Continuous increase in search interest over a multi-year time horizon, especially the past year.
-Here’s an ideal trajectory:
+Look for: Continuous increase in search interest over a multi-year time horizon, especially the past year:

 ideal-trend-trajectory